honey303/assignment/README.md

 ```

 ## Setup IAM Role Manually
-Create an IAM role with the below permissions and assign it to the instance
+Create an IAM role with the below permissions and assign it to the instance from where you are executing the kops commands.

 ```
 AmazonEC2FullAccess